Property and Invariant Functions¶

 (drop n xs)

-- takes
+takes

-values from the beginning of a list (or the end if
+drop the first n values from the beginning of a list (or the end if

-n
+n is negative)

 Supported in either invariants or properties.